 If you have an extensive collection of DVDs and Blu-rays, then you might want to build floor-to-ceiling storage outside the room.

-Home cinema seating is a big topic with so many options available.
+With so many options available, home cinema seating is a big topic.
 The most common mistake is blinding using big, bulky leather recliners without first considering all of the options.

 Your seating style, number and design has a massive impact on how the room feels.
 For example, if you want a formal cinema experience, then consider leather recliner.
 Designing with the family in mind, you might want to use a U-shaped sofa.

 Some of our favourite home cinemas have a single row of 3 daybeds.
 They allow the person to lie back and enjoy watching or for a couple of kids to perch at the end.
 It’s far more informal experience and only uses the minimal home cinema furniture possible.

 Consider how you’ll use the space, who will typically use it and what feel you want the room to have.
 It’s worth measuring your space, especially if you plan to add rows as you want to ensure there’s to move around the space.
 With these answers in mind, you’ll make a more informed decision.